subtlewow/technical-assessment/README.md

 - [Getting Started](#getting_started)
 - [Usage](#usage)

+## Task

+This service provides a REST API for uploading flight data and generating reports based on the data.

+## API Endpoints:
+### PUT /data/{flight-id}

+Used to upload a CSV file with flight data.
+The user provides the flight-id at their discretion; it can be any valid URL-encoded string.
+Please note that the length of the string should not exceed 255 characters.
+If data with the given flight-id already exists, the new data will overwrite the existing data.

+### GET /report/{flight-id}

+Returns the report for the specified flight-id.
+If a report is not yet ready or does not exist, the endpoint will return a 404 error.

+### GET /report

+Returns a list of available reports.

+## Data Processing:
+For each flight, the service performs the following steps:

+#### 1. Data Ingestion and Cleaning

+The service ingests the flight data from the uploaded CSV file.
+It then cleans the data by removing duplicate datapoints and handling missing datapoints.
+The method used to handle missing datapoints is [describe your method here].
+This method was chosen because [describe your reasoning here].
+#### 2. Report Generation

+The service uses the cleaned data to generate a report for the flight.
+The report includes an overall summary of the flight, with charts for all channels.
+The report identifies any channel with a rate of change higher than 5 °C/s and specifies the time period(s) (in missionTime) where this exceedance occurs.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.